The Launch of Beep Cricket

 To the right is a photo of the Moreton Bay Shield.

-In September 2021, the prototype of the beeping cricket ball was used in a game between the Moreton Bay Mayor’s XI and the Moreton Bay BATS.
 This game highlighted how the local community could come together to participate in an inclusive sport/activity event.
 This event was an enormous success and from now on will be played each year.
 The winner is presented with the Moreton Bay Shield.
-All concerned declared this event to be an enormous success.
-The introduction of the beeping ball did exactly as we expected.

 To the right, is a photo of Hon Terry Young MP, Member for Longman.